nushackers/nushackers-site/_posts/2017-02-17-friday-hacks-128-Feb-17.md

 author: Ramu
 ---

-We are excited to have Emil speaking at this week's FH before we break for recess week.
+We are excited to have Emil and Sunny speaking at this week's FH before we break for recess week.
 Check out more details below.
 See you there!

 Date/Time: Friday, February 17 at 6:30pm
 Venue: SR3, Town Plaza, University Town, NUS